DejvCodes/DejvCodes/README.md

 I focus on HTML, CSS, JavaScript, TypeScript and the modern library React.
 I consider React.js as <br>
 my main tool for front-end development.
 I also have experience with WordPress. 📚

-Front-end / JavaScript / TypeScript / React / Vue 3 / Tailwind CSS
+JavaScript / TypeScript / React / Vue 3 / Tailwind CSS

 Most of the time you can find me coding or at the gym.
 My favorite way to relax?
 Travelling. 🌏 <br>
 I'm a fan of cars, motorbikes, great coffee and of course coding.